pamo/pamo.github.io/pages/blog/2017-08-26-balinese-kitchen/index.md

 On our arrival to the Lobong family compound, conversation focused on marriage and the custom for families to ceremoniously come to an agreement about the event.

 Families stick together and there’s no such thing as ‘flying the nest’.
-A male’s residence in the compound changes position in the course of his maturity.
+A male’s residence in his family's compound changes location during the course of his maturity to indicate the change in hierarchy.
+This change in hierarchy is among many intricate rules and considerations that make a [Balinese traditional home](https://en.wikipedia.org/wiki/Balinese_traditional_house).
 The close-knit families make it very rare to see homeless in Bali.
+Family compounds are forever.
+You will never see a family compound up for sale.

-Learning more about the annual kite festival in Bali was inspirational to me.
+Learning more about the [annual kite festival in Bali](https://en.wikipedia.org/wiki/Bali_Kite_Festival) was inspirational to me.
 The driver that picked me up from my home stay explained that it is a rooted tradition that has many representations that have changed over time.
 In a few ways, it represents freedom and coming of age or a symbol of maturity.
 Bali’s youth took to the rice fields during dusk each day in the time I was there to practice kite flying.

-Apparently, having teeth filed as a coming of age opportunity was one that made my hair rise.
+Apparently, [having teeth filed is a common coming of age tradition](http://www.stufftoblowyourmind.com/blogs/higher-human-forms-balinese-tooth-filing.htm), and it made my hair rise.
-Family compounds are forever.
-You will never see a family compound up for sale.

-While we learned a little bit about daily Hindu offerings during the tour of Payangan market, we learned that the men in a Balinese family play the primary role in the kitchen.
+While we learned a little bit about [daily Hindu offerings](http://alittleadrift.com/ritual-balinese-beliefs-offerings/) during the tour of Payangan market, we learned that the men in a Balinese family play the primary role in the kitchen.
 While it's stereotypical for women to have the kitchen role in other cultures, in Bali, it's their responsibility to hand-make daily offerings (but in some cases the task is translated to purchasing them at the market).

 ~[Preparing kits for daily offerings](market_methodical_offering_kit.jpg)
 ![cash for offering](market_offerings_as_a_transaction.jpg)